 Analysis and Award Winners

-The Specialized Fuse beautifully balances climbing and descending performance.
-The middle-of-the-road geometry pairs nicely the 3.0-inch tires.
-The additional volume in these wide tires serve as a small bit of undampened suspension.
-The thin tubing on the rear triangle makes for a compliant and more comfortable ride compared to our other hardtails.
-On the ascent, the wide footprint provides an exceptional amount of grip even though they do produce some drag.
-An impressive component specification that includes a dropper post and a SRAM GX 1x11 drivetrain highlight this build.
+The Specialized Fuse is a wonderful balance of climbing and descending performance.
+The middle-of-the-road geometry works well with the copious amounts of traction provided by the 3.0-inch tires.
+The additional volume in these wide tires serves as a small bit of undampened suspension.
+The thin tubing on the rear triangle makes for a compliant and more comfortable ride compared to our other hardtail mountain bikes.
+Our test bike has an impressive component specification that includes a dropper post and a SRAM NX 1x11 drivetrain.

 Santa Cruz Chameleon R1+ 2017

 Wheel Size: 27.5+ | Weight: 28 lbs 8 oz

 The Santa Cruz Chameleon is a playful bike that offers sharp handling and a dirt jump inspired feel.
 This bike has 2.8-inch tires and a short feel to allow riders to rip through corners with ease.
 The Chameleon is at its best when it is pumping through rolls and railing berms.
 Some of the components that stood out as impressive were the 2.8-inch Maxxis Rekon tires and the plush Fox 34 Rhythm fork.